owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

- \* **authentication methods require aditional configuration** **Not all Storage Backends are work with some authentication methods.**
+ \* **authentication methods require aditional configuration** **Each Storage Backend needs its corresponding authentication methods.**

 There is an other alternative:
 **General Share**